William Dudley Chipley: Military service

-After graduation from Transylvania, he enlisted in the 9th Kentucky Infantry, fighting for the Confederacy in the Civil War.
-He was elevated to the position of lieutenant colonel and was wounded at the battles of Shiloh and Chickamauga before being taken prisoner at the Battle of Peachtree Creek near Atlanta.
+When his employer, Thomas H. Hunt, raised a regiment to fight with the Confederacy, Chipley joined him, later becoming his Adjutant.
+This regiment became the 9th Kentucky Infantry Regiment, fighting for the Confederacy in the Civil War.
+He participated with his unit initially as Sergeant Major (Oct 1861) and then appointed 1st Lieutenant and Adjutant on March 1, 1863.
+He fought in several engagements with the Army of Tennessee, even after his mentor, Col. Hunt resigned in April 1863 to establish a business in Augusta to support his family.
+He was wounded at the battles of Shiloh, accidentally wounded at Corinth.
+He fought at Stones River, Jackson, and Chickamauga, where he was wounded again.
+He fought at Dalton, Rocky Face Gap, Resaca, Dallas, Atlanta, and finally taken prisoner at the Battle of Peachtree Creek near Atlanta, where he was serving as a Captain.
 As a prisoner of war, Chipley was transported to Johnson's Island on Lake Erie in Ohio, and was interned there until the war was over.
 In mid-1865, he settled in Columbus and married Ann Elizabeth Billups, the daughter of a prominent planter in Phenix City, Alabama, just across the Chattahoochee River from Columbus.